Late-night email warning: lawyer caution after Dunedin real estate agent lands in hot water

 Those people sought a reduction in price due to issues with the house.

 The committee found the agent's actions were "a minor breach.
-A finding of unsatisfactory conduct is sufficient in this case to meet the objectives of the act in determining penalty."
+A finding of unsatisfactory conduct is sufficient in this case to meet the objectives of the act in determining penalty".